Ayshakhan01/Project_CiscoPacketTracer/README.md

 A hostel network provides internet connectivity and local networking services to residents within a hostel.
 Cisco Packet Tracer is a simulation tool that allows us to visualize and configure various networking components.

-# Components of the Hostel Network:
+# Components that i used:

 1.Router(2811 router-2)